Marvelous Montepulciano in Tuscany

 Being a relatively small and compact town, accommodation is somewhat limited in Montepulciano.

-Many great hotels and places to stay within the town and on the outskirts.
+There are many great hotels and places to stay within the town and on the outskirts.

 You can choose a central location or enjoy the peace of the Tuscan countryside, surrounded by vineyards and olive groves.